Fining parents 'has no effect on absence'

 "We went with a group of 11 people.
 Two other children, same age different school a mile down the road, they weren't fined and we were.
 So it's not consistent."

-The report suggests strengthening the guidance or establishing a single national policy rather than abolishing fines.
+The report suggests strengthening the guidance or establishing a single national policy for Wales - where all local authorities would be told to have the same rules about when a fine should be given, rather than abolishing them.

 A Welsh Government spokesman said: "We will consider the proposals in the report alongside other evidence gathered as part of our broader review of attendance policy in Wales."